Witiko/doctoral-thesis/defense.md

 for mathematical symbols.

 In my work, I have helped develop an augmentation technique for enlarging sense-annotated corpora.
-The token embeddings trained on the enlarged sense-annotated corpora achieved state-of-the-art accuracy on five our of six sense disambiguation tasks. [@ayetiran2021eds] ↷
+Token embeddings trained on the enlarged sense-annotated corpora achieved state-of-the-art accuracy on five out of six word sense disambiguation tasks. [@ayetiran2021eds] ↷

 % Section 4.2.6: Decontextualized Token Embeddings